affair-recoveryHave you cheated or been cheated on?

 NOT “Just Friends” by Shirley P. Glass, Ph.D.

-According to Dr. Shirley Glass, “the godmother of infidelity” (The New York Times), people today are cheating on their spouses more than ever before—especially in the workplace.
+According to Dr. Shirley Glass, “the godmother of infidelity” (The New York Times), people today cheat on their spouses more than ever before—especially in the workplace.
 Dispelling common myths with compelling new research and case studies, NOT “Just Friends” is a groundbreaking chronicle of what occurs before, during, and after an affair: the danger signs, the vulnerabilities of even good marriages, and the step-by-step road to healing and protecting monogamy in the aftermath.

 after-the-affair-book